JingweiToo/Machine-Learning-Toolbox/README.md

 * The < A_Main.m file > provides the examples of how to use these machine learning methods with benchmark dataset

 ## Usage
 The main function *jml* is used to perform the classification.
-You may switch the algorithm by simply changes the 'da' to [others](/README.md#list-of-available-machine-learning-methods)
+You may switch the algorithm by simply changes the 'da' to [other abbreviations](/README.md#list-of-available-machine-learning-methods)
 * If you wish to use discriminate analysis (DA) classifier then you shall write
 ```code
 ML = jml('da',feat,label,opts);